 We will cap the groups at 50 entries.
 35 entries will be available for pre-registration and after we hit 35, the remaining 15 will be available for at-convention signups.
 All entries must purchase tickets to Otakon Vegas.

-Craftsmanship judging will be done Friday afternoon 2-5pm and Saturday afternoon from 12-3pm prior to the Masquerade (times subject to change so please check at convention).
+Craftsmanship judging will be done Saturday afternoon from 12-3pm prior to the Masquerade (times subject to change so please check your confirmation E-mail you receive after registration).

 Youth Awards are for those 12 and younger.